Dr. Christina Papadaki

 Dr. Dominique Barcat

 Dominique Barcat received her MA in Ancient History from the University of Angers (France) and her PhD from the university of Paris 13 (thesis: “Les contacts entre l’Égypte et le monde égéen aux époques géométrique et orientalisante (env.
 900 – env.
 600 avant J.C.): «question homérique» et modalités d’une rencontre de l’altérité” (dir.
 Jean-Yves Carrez Maratray).
 She has participated in various archaeological and research projects with the French School of Archaeology (Dreros, Anavlochos, Amathus).
 In 2016, she was awarded the Marc de Montalembert Foundation Prize for a project to contribute to the re-evaluation of Egypt's place in the history of the Mediterranean in the first millennium B.C.
 Then she worked at the university of Fribourg on the subject of the Egyptian amulets, comparing their uses in Aegean and Egyptian tombs (dir.
 Véronique Dasen).
-Thanks to the Onassis Foundation she currently participates in the Aegyptiaca Project: Ecumene and Economy in the Horizon of Religion, an International Collaborative Research Project under the aegis of the University of the Aegean and the University of Bonn.
+Thanks to the Onassis Foundation she participated in the Aegyptiaca Project: Ecumene and Economy in the Horizon of Religion, an International Collaborative Research Project under the aegis of the University of the Aegean and the University of Bonn.
 The Project focuses on the study of Egyptian and egyptianising objects from the archaic sanctuaries in the Aegean and mainland Greece.
+She is currently a scientific collaborator at the University of Fribourg.
 Her main research topic is the history of the reception of the Egyptian culture through the testimonies of popular devotions, religious art, confronted when possible to written sources.

 Dr. Dominique Barcat